zylx0532/pasztor.at/_posts/2018-06-23-the-cookie-cutter-architecture.md

 ### Entities

+> **Note:** This article does not differentiate between entities and DTOs.
+For the purposes of this article an
+> entity is a structured set of data that you want to pass between parts of your application.
+If you want to split
+> them based on purpose or use, go for it.

 As I mentioned the different layers communicate using *entities*.
 These are not entities in the sense that you would expect from an ORM system.
 They do not contain magic functions to load subobjects, like `blogPost.getAuthor()`.
 These are dumb data transfer objects such as this: